tiffanylian/typemaster-landing-page/README.md

-# hugo-mock-landing-page
-Imported repo of mock landing page for ScribbleScan, an app to convert handwritten text and images to a searchable format with an added GitHub Actions workflow that automates the process of building and deploying a Hugo-based website to GitHub Pages whenever code is pushed to the main branch of the repository.

-Author: Tiffany Lian
+# Chrome Extension: Text Metrics & Writing Feedback Landing Page

+This repository hosts the landing page for a Chrome extension designed to provide text metrics and professional writing feedback using an AI-powered engine.
+The landing page serves as a promotional and informational gateway for users interested in learning more about the extension and its capabilities.

+## Overview

+The Chrome extension enables users to select text on any webpage and receive instant insights and suggestions to enhance their writing.
+The landing page showcases the key features and benefits of the extension, encouraging users to install and experience its functionalities.